 Overall it’s 1/3 from Spanish speaking countries, 1/3 English speaking countries, mainly UK, and the 1/3 from other countries (mainly Dutch but also Germans, Belgians and many others) about 30 nationalities altogether.
 We have over 50% that have the Spanish nationality, many are mixed nationality of parents but the students may have been born here so naturally have the Spanish nationality.

 They should visit our website, check out the admission page and click on the link for the pre-inscription form.
-After filing it out, they will be contacted by the admissions team for an interview with me either in school or online via Zoom or Google Meet.
-After a successful interview they will be invited to complete the enrolment process.
+After filling it out, they will be contacted by the admissions team for an interview with me either in school or online via Zoom or Google Meet.
+After a successful interview, they will be invited to complete the enrolment process.

-It depends of course on which age group; the primary parents are naturally more involved.
-When we offer excursions, which we do every trimester, then we would have more primary participation and parents are invited into the school to help out in special events like the trimester celebrations, listening to the kids perform and helping prepare for the fiestas events that are not just for the class but for the whole school.
+It depends of course on which age group; the primary parents are naturally more involved in.
+When we offer excursions, which we do every trimester, then we would have more primary participation and parents are invited in to the school to help out in special events like the trimester celebrations, listening to the kids perform and helping prepare for the fiestas events that are not just for the class but for the whole school.
 After primary where there is more involvement, it’s very individual.
 The parents are invited to school every 6 weeks for a parent-teacher meeting.
-The communication between parents and teachers is recommended on a regular basis.
+Communication between parents and teachers is recommended on a regular basis.
 Aside from this, the parents of the older children tend to be far less involved.